openapi-ts/openapi-typescript/docs/about.md

 2. Respect the original `@tanstack/react-query` APIs while reducing boilerplate.
 3. Be as light and performant as possible.

-### swr-openapi

-1. Types should be strict and inferred automatically from OpenAPI schemas with the absolute minimum number of generics needed.
-2. Respect the original `swr` APIs while reducing boilerplate.
-3. Be as light and performant as possible.

 ### openapi-metadata

 1. Must respect the OpenAPI V3 specification